wkumari/draft-wkumari-dnsop-extended-error/README.md

 4.1.
 Extended DNS Error Code 1 - DNSSEC Bogus

    The resolver attempted to perform DNSSEC validation, but validation ended in the Bogus state.

-   Usually attached to SERVFAIL messages.
 The R flag should be set.

 4.2.
 Extended DNS Error Code 2 - DNSSEC Indeterminite